-Stefanos Tsitsipas chases tennis’s big three, with Greece (and YouTube) on his side
+Stefanos Tsitsipas chases tennis’s Big Three, with Greece (and YouTube) on his side

 “He has got all the shots; it’s a question of figuring out when to use which shot,” Navratilova said.
 “It takes a while for it to be just really by instinct when you have a great all-around game — especially one that requires touch.
 It takes a bit longer before it becomes second nature.
 Those players flourish a little bit later.”

-Meantime, in pursuit of perfection, Tsitsipas continues working on his mental game and ways to progress when the results aren’t coming.
+Meanwhile, in pursuit of perfection, Tsitsipas continues working on his mental game and ways to progress when the results aren’t coming.

-“I guess a loss is a very good lesson where life puts a stop at what you’re doing,” he said after his five-sets defeat in the French Open semifinal.
+“I guess a loss is a very good lesson where life puts a stop at what you’re doing,” he said after his five-set defeat in the French Open semifinal.
 “You can reflect on that.
 You can grow.
 You can get better.
 You can take that loss and turn it around, use it as a life lesson to move forward, to become a stronger person.”

 Read more: